vladplotnik/ordering-bff-sample/README.md

 # Ordering Backend for Frontend

-An example of BFF implementation using [NestJS 10](https://nestjs.com/)
+An example of BFF implementation using [NestJS 10](https://nestjs.com/).
+NestJS is a progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+It is built with TypeScript.
+The project includes the following:

 - Fast HTTP server with [Fastify](https://fastify.dev/)
 - Designed for Docker environments (includes Dockerfile and environment variables)